Turkish people: Seljuk era

 During the 11th century, the Seljuk Turks, who were influenced by Persian civilization in many ways, grew in strength and succeeded in taking the eastern province of the Abbasid Empire.
 By 1055, the Seljuks captured Baghdad and began to make their first incursions into Anatolia.
 When they won the Battle of Manzikert against the Byzantine Empire in 1071, it opened the gates of Anatolia to them.
-Although ethnically Turkish, the Seljuk Turks appreciated and became carriers of Persian culture rather than Turkish culture.
+Although ethnically Turkish, the Seljuk Turks brought Turco-Persian culture to Anatolia rather than just a purely Turkish one.
 Nonetheless, the Turkish language and Islam were introduced and gradually spread over the region and the slow transition from a predominantly Christian and Greek-speaking Anatolia to a predominantly Muslim and Turkish-speaking one was underway.